scaleoutsystems/stackn/README.md

 - For the domain one can use a wildcard dns such as [nip.io](http://nip.io)
 - Set global passwords as desired, if these are left blank passwords will be generated

-3. After the values.yaml is set install STACKn via helm, should take several minutes:
+3. After the values.yaml is set install STACKn via helm, this will take several minutes:
 ```
 helm install stackn charts/scaleout/stackn -f values.yaml
 ```

 4. Go to studio in your browser:
 ```